 Te Auaha Pito Mata Awards

-Te Auaha Pito Mata is Community Research’s award event for new and emerging researchers.
+Te Auaha Pito Mata is Community Research’s award event celebrating the impact of emerging community researchers in Aotearoa.

 These awards profile the amazing depth of research being conducted in the Tangata Whenua, Community and Voluntary Sector and continue to uplift to value of community research.